ty-donovan/spotify-extension-app/README.md

 4. Copy your client ID and your client secret you get the client secret by clicking the small “View client secret” link right below the client ID
 5. Clone the repository and cd into the frontend folder and npm i (to install packages) and repeat this with the backend folder
 6. Now create a .env file in to root of the backend folder and paste your client id and client secret in the following format format
-   i. client_id=”your client id here” ii. secret=”your client secret here”
+   1. client_id=”your client id here”
+   2. secret=”your client secret here”
 7. Now save those files and restart your code editor (just incase there a issues with the editor and .env file saving properly)

 Currently, there is no public Firestore database for use with Spots.
 You will have to create your own.